MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 This article describes the modules in Azure Machine Learning Studio that you can use for feature selection.

 Feature selection is an important tool in machine learning.
 Machine Learning Studio provides multiple methods for performing feature selection.
-Choose a feature selection method based on the type of data that you have, and the requirements of the statistical technique that is applied.
+Choose a feature selection method based on the type of data that you have, and the requirements of the statistical technique that's applied.

+This article covers:

 - [What is feature selection](#bkmk_Introduction)
 - [Feature selection modules in Azure Machine Learning](#bkmk_ModulesDescribed)
 - [How to use feature selection](#bkmk_howto)
 - [Algorithms that include feature selection](#LearnersWithFeatureSelection)

 Each feature selection module in Machine Learning Studio uses a dataset as input.
-Then, it applies well-known statistical methods to the data columns that are provided as input.
+Then, the module applies well-known statistical methods to the data columns that are provided as input.
 The output is a set of metrics that can help you identify the columns that have the best information value.

-## <a name="bkmk_Introduction"></a>Introduction to feature selection
+## <a name="bkmk_Introduction"></a>About feature selection

 In machine learning and statistics, *feature selection* is the process of selecting a subset of relevant, useful features to use in building an analytical model.
 Feature selection helps narrow the field of data to the most valuable inputs.
 Narrowing the field of data helps reduce noise and improve training performance.

 Often, features are created from raw data through a process of feature engineering.
-For example, a time stamp in itself might not be useful for modeling until the information is transformed into units of days, months, or categories that are relevant to the problem, such as a holiday versus a working day.
+For example, a time stamp in itself might not be useful for modeling until the information is transformed into units of days, months, or categories that are relevant to the problem, such as holiday versus working day.

-New users of machine learning might be tempted to add in all data that is available.
-New users might expect that the algorithm will find something interesting by using more data.
+New users of machine learning might be tempted to include all data that's available.
+They might expect that the algorithm will find something interesting by using more data.
 However, feature selection can usually improve your model, and prevent common problems:

 - The data contains redundant or irrelevant features, which provide no more information than the currently selected features.
 - The data contains irrelevant features that provide no useful information in any context.
-Including irrelevant fields not only increases the time for training the data, but also can lead to poor results.
+Including irrelevant fields not only increases the time required to train the data, but also can lead to poor results.
 - With some algorithms, having duplicate information in the training data can lead to a phenomenon called *multicollinearity*.
 In multicollinearity, the presence of two highly correlated variables can cause the calculations for other variables to become much less accurate.

 > [!TIP]
 >
 > Some machine learning algorithms in Machine Learning Studio also use feature selection or dimensionality reduction as part of the training process.
 When you use these learners, you can skip the feature selection process and let the algorithm decide the best inputs.

-### <a name="bkmk_howto"></a>How to use feature selection in an experiment
+### <a name="bkmk_howto"></a>Use feature selection in an experiment

-Feature selection typically is performed when you are exploring data and developing a new model:
+Feature selection typically is performed when you are exploring data and developing a new model.
+Keep these tips in mind when you use feature selection:

 - When testing, add feature selection to your experiment to generate scores that inform your decision of which columns to use.
 - Remove feature selection from the experiment when you operationalize a model.
 - Run feature selection periodically to ensure that the data and best features haven't changed.

-Feature selection is different from *feature engineering*.
-Feature engineering focuses on creating new features out of existing data.
+Feature selection is different from feature engineering, which focuses on creating new features out of existing data.

 ### Resources